 If their business’s stability and growth has instead come from referrals, then a robust follow-up program would make a lot more sense than a web redesign.
 And even if you could help them with online lead-gen right off the bat, they may not yet have earmarked adequate budget to invest in and sustain a smart inbound marketing mix.

-So instead of looking for the right angle so that you can shoehorn your product into their business (whether or not they really need your product), you can use the client questionnaire to dig down to the true need.
+So instead of looking for the right angle so that you can shoehorn your product into their business (whether or not they really need your product), you can use a new client questionnaire with thoughtful and strategic questions to dig down to the true need.

 You can then use their answers to steer the conversation away from a transaction and toward a consultative relationship.